 Bayern have looked anything but low on confidence since Flick was named interim coach on the back of Kovac's tenure-ending 5-1 defeat at the hands of Eintracht Frankfurt.
-The record champions overcame a dogged Olympiacos outfit on his debut in one of the hottest hot seats around, recording a 2-0 home win that confirmed their place in the UEFA Champions League knockout rounds with two games to spare.
-Less than three days later, the resurgent Bavarian behemoth vanquished title rivals Dortmund 4-0.
-What more can you ask for in a 'results business'?
+The record champions overcame a dogged Olympiacos outfit on his debut in one of the hottest hot seats around, recording a 2-0 home win and less than three days later, the resurgent Bavarian behemoth vanquished title rivals Dortmund 4-0.
+Bayern's 2-0 win over Wolfsburg that saw Flick entrusted to see out the season made it five wins from seven in the Bundesliga under their 'temporary' coach.
+When you throw in two more wins from two in their remaining Champions League matchdays; what more can you ask for in a 'results business'?

 Watch: Hansi Flick: "An honour to coach Bayern"